pallets-eco/flask-admin/doc/advanced.rst

 On top of that you can add sortable columns, filters, text search, etc.

-For more, check the :class:`~flask_admin.contrib.pymongoe` API documentation.
-Or look at the Peewee example at https://github.com/flask-admin/flask-admin/tree/master/examples/pymongo.
+For more, check the :class:`~flask_admin.contrib.pymongo` API documentation.
+Or look at the pymongo example at https://github.com/flask-admin/flask-admin/tree/master/examples/pymongo.

 Migrating From Django
 ---------------------